News & Media

 General news graphic

-17 February, 2024 Veterans use virtual reality and AI technology to see previous head injuries
+Saturday, February 17, 2024 Veterans use virtual reality and AI technology to see previous head injuries

 JONESBORO, Ark.
 (KAIT) - Veterans from across the region completed several electronic surveys for the Veterans’ Suicide Prevention Project.